sbt/sbt-proguard/README.md

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Before we can accept pull requests, you will need to agree to the [Typesafe Contributor License Agreement][cla] online, using your GitHub account.
+Before we can accept pull requests, you will need to agree to the [Lightbend Contributor License Agreement][cla] online, using your GitHub account.

 License